afonsocrg/portfolio/thirtyOne/README.md

 ## Backstory
 When I was 15, I saw a friend of mine writing bat files.
 I thought it was really badass, so I wanted to learn how to do that!
 After reading some tutorials online, I came up with a really basic approach to batch scripting that allowed me to make this \~~horrendous\~~ magnificent code (opinion from 06/2019).
 I was a true script kiddie back then!

-This was my first contacto to scripting and programming commands.
+This was my first contact to scripting and programming commands.
 It made me really fascinated about informatics and computers!
 Guess what?
 Ended up studying Computer Science...